Rational herding

-In economics and finance, rational herding is a situation in which market participants react to information about the behavior of other market agents or participants rather than the behavior of the market, and the fundamental transactions.
+Rational herding refers to situations in which individuals converge on the same behaviour, belief or choice because doing so is the most reasonable response given the information and incentives available to them.
+In economics and finance, it is a situation in which market participants react to information about the behavior of other market agents or participants rather than the behavior of the market, and the fundamental transactions.
+The term is distinguished from irrational herding, in which people copy others because of emotional contagion, panic or automatic mimicry, with little regard for the evidence.